AlmaLinux/almalinux.org/CONTRIBUTING.md

 - The **date** is the date you want to see the blog post published, but we cannot always guarantee a publishing timeline.
 - The post **title** should match the above.
 - A post **image** should be included, and will be displayed both on the almalinux.org/blog/ feed, and as the header image on the full-page blog post.
 Your image should not violate any trademarks or copyrights, and should be relevant to blog content.
 Once created, a PNG version of your image should be placed in ./static/blog-images/ The file will serve from /blog-images/, so do not change the beginning of this path.
 - Below the --- of the metadata block, you should place the content of your blog post.
-This content should be in markdown format, and any images you want to include in your post can be added
+This content should be in markdown format, and any images you want to include in your post can be added to ./static/blog-images/ and will serve from /blog-images/.
 - Before submitting your PR, please test that your content loads correctly by building the site locally with the command `hugo server`